Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Acknowledgements

 \section{Acknowledgements}

 The authors thank Alex Atanasov, Francesca Mignacco, and Clarissa Lauditi for useful feedback on the manuscript.
 This work was supported by the Center of Mathematical Sciences and Applications (CMSA) at Harvard University.
+B.B. acknowledges the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing resources that have contributed to the research results reported within this paper, specifically allocations DMS26007 and DMS26010 on the Lonestar6-GPU system.